tunein/engineering/software_bands.md

 * You focus on and cultivate a great culture where Engineers can do their best work.
 * You build, maintain and invest in relationships outside of the Engineering org, and ensure your team does the same.
 * You act with and teach appropriate urgency when the situation calls for it.
+* You are the caretaker of your project and coordinate across teams to track down issues and keep stakeholders informed of status updates.
 * You develop + calibrate a thorough understanding of employees’ motivations, strengths, and opportunities.
 You work to align opportunities for personal growth with prospective impact to TuneIn.
 * You provide constant, real-time feedback to your team.
 There should be no surprises.